mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 By Isabella Treccani-Chinelli

-Vrayne is a secondary world designed to be placed in a system of the Referee’s discretion.
+Vrayne is a secondary world designed to be placed in a system of the Referee's discretion.
 It is a planet upon which rival families vie for power, their centuries-long disagreements coming to light in the wake of modern technology brought by visiting brokers.
 The startling contrast of the different Tech Level equipment within the downport of Vrayne